“Bizarre” is a pretty good word to describe the book of Revelation.

 - Jewish and Christian literature written after the Roman-Jewish War of 60-70 used “Babylon” as a transparent symbol for Rome, since Rome had besieged and destroyed Jerusalem just as the Babylonians had done centuries before.

 - The people to whom John wrote had lived through tumultuous times filled with one crisis after another

 - Major wars had been fought against rebellions in Gaul, Germania and Judea

 - The tyranny and death of Nero in 68 had been followed by more wars and three emperors within two years

 - In 79, Vesuvius erupted burying Pompeii and creating a widespread cloud of darkness

 - Famines in the early 90’s had taken their toll

-While the pagans sought to come to terms with such disasters through philosophy, religion and superstition, Christians wondered what it meant in such a cataclysmic world to claim that God was sovereign and that Jesus was his anointed king.
+While the pagans sought to come to terms with such disasters through philosophy, religion and superstition, Christians pondered what it meant in such a cataclysmic world to claim that God was sovereign and that Jesus was his anointed king.

 Quoted from Eugene Boring, Revelation: Interpretation Commentary (Louisville: John Knox Press, 1989).

 Image credit: Albrecht Durer woodcut from Germany 1498